|Tables around NYC will be set to celebrate –credit|

 |A lot of love for kosher chopped liver from 2nd Avenue Deli –credit

-On any holiday, Matzo Ball Soup is a Jewish staple.
+Matzo Ball Soup is a Jewish staple on any holiday.
 Excellent to open a big meal or even to cure a cold (Jewish Penicillin), the soup isn’t rare to find on deli menus all around NYC.
 Some of the best vegetarian matzo ball soup is found at B&H Dairy.
 For the more traditional chicken broth version, Ben’s Kosher Deli serves up a delicious bowl and Katz’s Deli features one large matzo ball in their homemade soup.

 |Matzo Ball Soup/Jewish Penicillin from B & H Dairy|